Around 4:45, Yan Yan came back to Orchids Agency. Wallace and Simon were the only ones around.

 “How should it be operated then?
 Is this…” He gestured in the general direction. “…some type of military base where there should be orders and…”

 Wallace could see that Cyndi was getting impatient, so he stepped in front of her.
-“What Cyndi means is that we need your signature in the document before we can proceed to closing your case.”
+“What Cyndi means is that we need your signature in the document before we can proceed to close your case.”

 “Oh.
 Then why didn’t you say so?”
 He looked at his watch real quick.
 “I have about ten minutes for that and then…”